 Patience is Key in Dating

 Are you giving your relationship a chance to develop?
 Or are you running out of patience?
-Read this story of how patience paid off big time!
+Listen to this story of how patience paid off big time!

-Kathy has been dating Larry for three years.
+Kathy had been dating Larry for three years.
 Okay, maybe ‘dating’ is too strong a word.
 A better description would be ‘occasionally seeing each other’.
-Very occasionally, as in one date every six months or so with occasional phone calls and emails in between, always initiated by Kathy.
+Very occasionally, as in one date every six months or so with occasional phone calls and emails in between, usually initiated by Kathy.

-Most women would have shut the door on Larry after the first month.
+Most women would have shut the door on Larry a long time ago.
 And I wouldn’t blame them.
-When a guy is interested in a woman, he usually escalates the relationship, from first email to first call, to first date, to dating weekly, and on and on until they are in a relationship.
-Why did Kathy pursue Larry if he showed no signs of obvious interest?
+When a guy is interested in a woman, he usually escalates the relationship, from first message to first call, to first date, to dating weekly, and on and on until they’re in a relationship.
+Why did Kathy keep in touch with Larry if he showed no signs of obvious interest?

 Timing is a crucial component in the success of a relationship.
-So, while Kathy was ready to explore the relationship potential, Larry was overwhelmed with his work/home life.
-He was having trouble making time for himself outside of work and caring for his kids.
+Right person, wrong time won’t work.
+So, while Kathy was ready for a relationship, Larry was overwhelmed and having trouble making time for himself outside of work and caring for his kids.
 How could he possibly make time for a relationship with Kathy?

-Kathy knew that Larry wasn’t negating her, just not making time for her.
+Larry wasn’t dismissive of her, but he was unable to make time to date her.
 So she stayed in contact with him.
-And every time she reached out, he was very happy about it.
-He thanked her.
-He told her he appreciated her persistence and patience.
+And every time she reached out, he told her he appreciated her persistence and patience.

 Kathy decided to put her cards on the table.
-She let Larry know that she cared deeply about him and was ready for a relationship.
+She let Larry know that she cared about him and was ready for a relationship.
+She didn’t want to casually date him anymore.
+She wanted to give their relationship a chance to grow and see what develops.
+She didn’t pressure him, but she told him what she wanted.
+Good move, Kathy!

 Kathy did two smart things: